Discoveries (horse): 2021: two-year-old season

 Discoveries was ridden in all of her races as a two-year-old by Shane Foley.
 The filly made her debut in a seven furlong maiden race at Leopardstown Racecourse on 3 June when she started at odds of 11/1 and finished fourth behind Juncture, beaten three and three quarter lengths by the winner.
 Three weeks later she started favourite for a similar event at the Curragh and recorded her first success as she took the lead two furlongs out and held of a late challenge from the Aidan O'Brien trained Tuesday to win by a short head.
 On 23 August, over the same course and distance, Discoveries started 4/1 co-favourite when she was stepped up in class to contest the Group 2 Debutante Stakes.
 After being restrained in the early stages she made progress approaching the final furlong but never looked likely to win and came home third behind Agartha and Sunset Shiraz.

 Despite her defeat in the Debutante, Discoveries was moved up in class again for the Moyglare Stud Stakes (Ireland's only Group 1 race confined to two-year-old fillies) at the Curragh on 12 September and started at odds of 17/2 in an eight-runner field.
 The Ger Lyons-trained Cairde Go Deo went off favourite, while the other contenders included Agartha, Sunset Shiraz and Homeless Songs (winner of her only previous start).
-Discoveries raced in second place behind Agartha before moving up to gain the advantage inside the final furlong and won by three quarters of a length with two lengths back to Sunset Shiraz in third.
+Discoveries raced in second place behind Agartha before moving up to gain the advantage inside the final furlong and won by three quarters of a length with Sunset Shiraz two lengths back in third.
 After the race Jessica Harrington commented "She's a lovely filly and completely different to Alpha Centauri.
 She's not as big as 'Alpha' but has done a lot of growing, has a lovely temperament and isn't as feisty.
 We'll sit down with the Niarchos Family and have a discussion as to what she'll do next.
 It's very special to win this."
 Foley said "I thought I'd get closer to Agartha today sitting closer to her on better ground.
 There was no hiding place, we were skipping along, but I knew this filly had stepped forward from the Debutante.
 She's still quite green and had never gone that fast in her life."